YggdrasilPlatform/Asgard-Linux-Template/README.md

 ## Usage

 ### Environment setup
-To build this project, the easiest way is to download and compile buildroot and use the meson cross-compilation.conf file and the cross compiler it provides.
+To build this project, download the latest version of the yggdrasil toolchain and install it to the `/opt` directory.

-Alternatively, it's also possible to use a generic `arm-linux-gnueabihf-gcc` / `arm-linux-gnueabihf-g++` compiler and write the cross config file manually for it.
+### Configuring
+Run this command once at the start to setup the project.
 ```
-$ meson build --cross-file=stm32mp1
+$ meson build --cross-file=asgard
 ```

 ### Compiling
+Run this command for compiling the project.
 ```
 $ meson compile -C build
 ```